ethier-lab/AxoNet/README.md

 This tool was developed by the Ethier Lab at the Georgia Institute of Technology.

 ## Data Availability
-Run main.py or mover.py to download the rat optic nerve image and annotation dataset.
+Run main.py to download the rat optic nerve image and annotation dataset.
 The results from our counting method comparisons are located in "rat and NHP count data.xlsx" inside the data folder.